 I have decided to come clean.
 I am not an atheist.

-People who note the Abrahamic and Gothic mythologies behind my first novel, might be a little surprised to hear I ever thought I was an atheist.
+People who note the Abrahamic and Gothic mythologies behind my novel might be a little surprised to hear I ever thought I was an atheist.
 Thing is, they’re my mythologies too.
 I’m as entitled to use them to tell my difficult tales as the wonky Athenians were when they took up PTSD through the lens of oracles and furies.

 But I thought I was an atheist.
 I evolved (I mean, a priori).
 I’m embarrassed by human religions, all illogically animist, perniciously tribal and desperately placatory.
 The bit in Monty Python’s The Meaning of Life, where the school choir sings “Oh Lord, please don’t burn us / Don’t grill or toast your flock”?
 Nutshell.
 I’ll give Christ points for trying but he got disillusioned hard — I suspect more by the carnival of Palm Sunday than the crucifixion that followed.
 Building your church on the guy who thrice denied you to the cops, and calling him your rock?
 That’s one bitter parable.